NataRich/carplet-pygame/README.md

 $ pip install
 ```

-Then, running the provided `main.py` in the correct directory
+Then, run the provided `main.py` in the correct directory
-will suffice.

 ```shell
 $ python3 main.py